 INSTRUCTORS: Tao Orion and Heron Brae

 The Willamette Valley region offers a unique mix of conifer forest and oak savanna ecosystems.
 Although many old-growth conifers and oaks have been cleared to make room for industrial forestry and agriculture, opportunities abound to actively participate in rekindling the biodiversity of these ecosystems.
 This three-day intensive will use lecture and hands-on projects to delve into the principles and practices of developing a culture of regenerative forest and land stewardship in this special place.
 We will discuss different approaches to land management, investigate our personal relationship to the land, learn ecosystem assessment skills, and chart a path towards sensitive and sustainable use of forest ecosystems in our region.

 TUITION: $400 Tuition, $300 Low Income.
+This workshop includes all food and lodging.
 Partial work trade may be available on an individual basis.

 To reserve a spot in this workshop, submit your payment and fill out the registration form below.
 If you have questions before registering please contact Tao Orion at firstname.lastname@example.org.